alphagov/government-service-design-manual/guides-and-toolkits/assisted-digital/deliverymodels.md

 use digital channels.
 This section explains the Government's approach, and links to further detail.

 ##Cross-government approach
-The Cross-Government Approach to Assisted Digital complements Action 8 (insert new link once text is edited) of the Government Digital Strategy and strengthens the commitment to raising awareness and use of digital services over more traditional channels.
+The Cross-Government Approach to Assisted Digital complements [Action 8](http://publications.cabinetoffice.gov.uk/digital/strategy/#action-08) of the Government Digital Strategy and strengthens the commitment to raising awareness and use of digital services over more traditional channels.